 Second hypothetical dataset, three best methods

-In the second hypothetical dataset U1 and U2 are derived from different samples of individuals, and so no IPD is available against which the results can be compared.
+In the second hypothetical dataset U1 and U2 are derived from different samples of individuals, and again it is assumed that no IPD are available against which the results can be compared.
 The results of this additional analysis are shown in Figure 6.
 Figure 6a indicates that, unlike the results shown in Figure 3, the densities of the independently sampled estimates of U2 and the estimates of U2 created using the difference method, labelled U2*, are no longer very similar.
 Instead the distribution of U2* is wider than of U2.

 Figure 6b shows the scatterplot produced by the first variation of the covariance methods, method eight.
 The distribution of scatter over this bivariate surface is narrow, and is unlike any of the subfigures in Figure 4 in that it does not run parallel to the diagonal line indicating parity.
 Instead, there is greater variation along the U2 axis than the U1 axis, as should be expected given that U2 has a greater standard error in this example.
 Figure 6c show the equivalent results for the other variation of the covariance method, method nine.
 This is similar to the scatterplot for method eight, but appears slightly narrower.
-It also has at least one point which is above the diagonal line, indicating that this method has violated the monotonicity assumption in this example.
+It also has at least one point which is above the diagonal line, indicating that this method has violated the monotonicity assumption.

 The scatterplot for method ten is shown in Figure 6d.
 The pattern of scatter appears slightly asymmetrical, and to vary more along the U1 dimension for smaller values of U2.
 No obvious discontinuities are introduced, and no violation of the monotonicity assumption can occur.